Recycle

 Toilet Paper Tube Puppets with sled prop

-In this project use empty toilet paper tubes to make finger puppets, then put on a play that features the puppets.
+In this project, use empty toilet paper tubes to make finger puppets, then put on a play that features them.
 The puppet play in this project, Grandfather's Advice, is based on a folktale from Latvia.
-This project includes printable patterns for the play's three characters and ideas for staging the play.
+This project includes printable patterns for the play's characters, props and ideas for staging the play.

 Once you make the puppets in this project, use your creativity to make puppets of your own design.
 A tube can be a puppet's head or half head and half body.
-The tube can be used upright or horizontal to make a variety of puppet shapes—animals, people, or vehicles.
-Cover the tube with decorated paper or paint it and add cut-outs.
+The tube can be used upright or horizontally to make a variety of puppet shapes—animals, people, or vehicles.
+Cover the tube with decorated paper, or paint it, and add cut-outs.

 • White computer paper